PyNoon/curriculum/lesson_starter_2/tutorial.md

 Also note how helpful it is to include the units in the name of the variable.

-**Variables are also useful for strong the result of an operation for later use:**
+**Variables are also useful for storing the result of an operation for later use:**

 ```code
 cm_per_inch = 2.54